What Is White Noise And Can It Help You Sleep?

 2. Play the ISM at a low volume.

-What do manufacturers say?
+What do white noise machine manufacturers say?

 As you’d expect, the companies that make white noise machines all speak highly of the potential for white noise to improve sleep.